unifiedly-io/dbt-artifact-uploader/README.md

 # unifiedly-dbt

-This dbt package works with the commercial product Unifiedly to make API calls within Snowflake and dbt easy and accessible.
+This dbt package works with the commercial product [Unifiedly](unifiedly.io) to make API calls within Snowflake and dbt easy and accessible.

-Unifiedly is a Snowflake Native App and can be found on the Snowflake App Marketplace.
+Unifiedly is a Snowflake Native App and can be found on the [Snowflake App Marketplace](https://app.snowflake.com/marketplace/listing/GZSUZHTVEF/unifiedly-unifiedly-api-connector).

-This package will not work unless the app has been installed and configured.
+Some features of this package will not work unless the app has been installed and configured.

 ## Example API usage